- Interesting Facts about Mount Everest

 Triumph of the Human Spirit

-The Death Zone Is Above 8,000 Meters and Death rate in Mount Everest
+The Death Zone Is Above 8,000 Meters and the Death rate at Mount Everest

 The First Tweets and First Phone-call From the Summits